-This bill requires the governing board of each community college district to implement a system by which students, staff, and faculty can declare an affirmed name, gender, or both, to be used and to be updated, in certain records.
+This bill requires the Trustees of the California State University to implement a system for allowing students, staff, and faculty to declare an affirmed name and gender to be used in their records and other documents, as provided.
+It requests the same of the Regents of the University of California.